actano/lake-rules/make/component.md

 ## Abstract

-Defines rules for building [tj components](http://component.io/).
+Defines rules for creating a [tj components](http://component.io/) component.json.

 It contains rules for compiling script files like Stylus, Jade and CoffeeScript and creating a `component.json`.

-It also takes care of installing remote components and building the actual component.

 The script `create_component_json.coffee` belongs to this rule file and is responsible for generating the `component.json`.